bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Drill everywhere</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The chapter’s overarching recommendation is a fossil fuel development free-for-all.
-Despite the fact that DOI manages our nation’s National Parks, Wildlife Refuges, National Monuments, and more, there is scant mention of land conservation.
-It argues that “no other initiative is as important for the DOI under a conservative President than the restoration of the department’s historic role managing the nation’s vast storehouse of hydrocarbons, much of which is yet to be discovered.”
+<p>The chapter’s overarching recommendation is a fossil fuel development free-for-all.
+Despite the fact that
+DOI manages our nation’s National Parks, Wildlife Refuges, National Monuments, and more, there is scant mention of land conservation.
+It argues that “no other initiative is as important for the DOI under a conservative President than the restoration of the department’s historic role managing the nation’s vast storehouse of hydrocarbons, much of which is yet to be discovered.”</p>

-Despite its so-called “energy dominance” agenda, the proposal mentions renewable energy only once, in which it accuses Secretary Deb Haaland of “dramatically increas[ing] production of solar and wind energy” in order to undermine energy dominance.
-The plan also demands a near doubling of Willow project drilling in the Arctic: “Approve the 2020 Willow [Environmental Impact Statement] ... and expand approval from three to five drilling pads.”
+<p>Despite its so-called “energy dominance” agenda, the proposal mentions renewable energy only once, in
+which it accuses Secretary Deb Haaland of “dramatically increas[ing] production of solar and wind energy” in order to undermine energy dominance.
+The plan also demands a near doubling of Willow project drilling in the Arctic: “Approve the 2020 Willow [Environmental Impact Statement] ... and expand approval from three to five drilling pads.”</p>

-Consistent with this “drill everywhere” approach but contained within a separate chapter on the State Department, Project 2025 recommends increasing fossil fuel extraction and production across the entire Western Hemisphere, ostensibly to “reduce reliance on distant and manipulable sources of fossil fuels,” among other objectives.
+<p>Consistent with this “drill everywhere” approach but contained within a separate chapter on the State
+Department, Project 2025 recommends increasing fossil fuel extraction and production across the entire Western Hemisphere, ostensibly to “reduce reliance on distant and manipulable sources of fossil fuels,” among other objectives.</p>

 <p>The plan’s push for more drilling throughout the Americas specifically urges more fossil fuel exploration
 and drilling in the Arctic, while offhandedly acknowledging that the oil and gas there will be more